Tomb Raider: The Angel of Darkness: Sales

-Tomb Raider: The Angel of Darkness received strong initial sales, mostly driven by an aggressive advertising campaign.
-The game reached 6th place in the UK Top 20 sales charts, but dropped to 13th by the following week.
-The game's PlayStation 2 version received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.
-It eventually went on to sell 2.5 million copies.
+Critical response

 According to Metacritic, which calculated an average score of 52 and 49 for the PlayStation 2 and Windows version respectively, the game received "mixed or average reviews" and "generally unfavorable reviews".
 Reviewers praised the game's storyline, graphics, sound, and environments, while they criticised its large number of bugs and system requirements and its poor controls, combat system, and camera movement.
 Gaming magazine Game Informer gave it 5.5/10, while PlayStation Official Magazine rated it 8/10.